Social relationships and teenagers with autism spectrum disorder

 You could use pictures to show how people let others know they’re interested in having a conversation.
 For example, the pictures might include someone looking at you and smiling, or someone looking away and yawning.
 You could use photos to show different facial expressions and body language.

 These can be helpful to remind your child what to do in different situations.
 For example, you could pass a ‘My turn’ card back and forth to practise taking turns in a conversation.
-Or your child might carry a prompt card in his school bag that lists how to start and end a conversation.
+Or your child might carry a prompt card that lists how to start and end a conversation.

-If your child learns how to regulate her behaviour, it can help her develop social skills.
-She could record how often a particular behaviour happens using tick sheets, stickers or a wrist counter.
-For example, if your child’s goal is to make eye contact when she talks to someone, she could tick her sheet each time she does.
+If your child learns how to regulate their behaviour, it can help your child develop social skills.
+Your child could record how often a particular behaviour happens using tick sheets, stickers or a wrist counter.
+For example, if your child’s goal is to make eye contact when they talk to someone, your child could tick the sheet for each eye contact.

 Social skills training